About our Deck Painting Services:

-There are many schools of thought about painting VS staining.
-I'll lay out some scenarios, and my recommendations for those scenarios:
+There are many schools of thought about painting versus staining a deck .
+I'll lay out some possible scenarios, and my recommendations for those scenarios:

-If I had a new deck i’d never paint it- When I refer to paint I am talking about a solid-color deck stain.
-A solid stain is totally opaque, will show zero of the wood grain, and behaves pretty much like a paint.
+New Decks: I would never paint a new deck.
+When I refer to paint I am talking about a solid color deck stain.
+A solid stain appears exactly like a conventional paint, but is specially formulated for use on decks, will show zero of the wood grain.
 New decks are perfect candidates for Oil based semi-transparent stains.

 Decks with water-based semi-transparent stains.
-The biggest culprit in this realm is BEHR.
+The biggest culprit in this scenario is BEHR.
 Behr stains look great at first, but down the road - not so much.
-Re-application is possible but as stain is re-applied (maintenance coats) it becomes less, and less translucent.
+Reapplication is possible but as stain is reapplied (maintenance coats) it becomes less, and less translucent.
 This problem is made worse by painters who over-apply the semi-transparent stain making stripping behr near impossible, so BEHR would be another good candidate for applying a solid stain over.
 While we’re at it put Superdeck in that category, and any other semi-transparent water-based stain with a few exceptions.

-There are other instances where a solid stain or a porch and floor is a better choice:
+I am not totally opposed to painting your deck, there are scenarios where a solid stain or a porch and floor would be a better choice such as:

-Covered front porches, screened in porches Covered front porches, or screened in porches are great candidates for either a porch and floor paint, or a solid-body deck stain.
-They will hold up very well to dog traffic, hill be a breeze to clean, and will stand up extremely well to UV degradation.
+Covered front porches, or screened in porches are great candidates for either a porch and floor paint, or a solid-body deck stain.
+They will be easy to clean, and will stand up extremely well to UV degradation.

 With a few exceptions when mentioning and recommending a semi-transparent stain I am referring to a quality oil-based semi-transparent stain.
-These stains I recommend without reservation , and there are many to choose from – TWP, Cabot, Rymar, as well as Armstrong-Clark, Penofin, etc. And although semi-transparent stains are great they aren’t perfect.
+These stains I recommend without reservations.
+There are many to choose from: TWP, Cabot, Rymar, as well as Armstrong-Clark, Penofin, etc. Although semi-transparent stains are great they aren’t perfect.
 Below i’ll list the pros as well as cons of using a deck paint vs semi-transprent stain.